hifiberry/hifiberry-os/doc/setupdev.md

 *Note:* The scripts are designed to work on Ubuntu.
 There is a good chance that they will also work on other Debian-based systems.
 For other Linux distributions, you might have to adapt some of these scripts.

+## Compilation environment

+The system you're using should have at least 8GM RAM (more is better).
+Using a VM for the compilation works well.
+However, we can't recommend the Windows Subsystem for Linux due to it's poor I/O performance.
+As the build creates, reads and writes a huge amount of files, the build on WSL will be very slow.

+In any case, expect a full build to take at least 50 minutes on a high-end system (>80 minutes for newer versions that include the local graphical interface) and much longer on slower systems.

 ## Checkout HiFiBerryOS sources

 ```